 Home to the Story of South African Jazz

-Vince Colbe was a young musician and concert organiser during the golden era of SA jazz, the 1950's.
-Vince Colbe said:
+Vince Kolbe was a young musician and concert organiser during the golden era of SA jazz, the 1950's.
+Vince Kolbe said:

 The port was where they would meet and play their chords, because the ships would bring in things, maybe a visiting musician, maybe some dance band musicians would try their hand at jazz.
 Or maybe a visiting British band elected to play at a grand hotel.
 There were the latest skills in town.
 Jazz got introduced in very similar ways all over the world because the world became a global village especially during and after the war.

 America was a big volatile country, the engine room of it all.
 In a place like Cape Town which has been here for a couple of hundred years, we have ballroom dancing, jive, military and the carnival.